 After gaining popularity as a contestant on America’s Next Top Model (2014), Winnie walked runways across the world and continued a successful career as a supermodel.
 Since Winnie does not shy away from flaunting her uniquely shaped spots on global platforms, vitiligo has been able to become a topic of conversation in mainstream media.
 And, we can definitely thank Winnie for that who has been featured in countless fashion magazines, including Vogue and Cosmopolitan.

 In November 2018, Winnie became the first model with vitiligo to walk the ramp for Victoria’s Secret (November 2018).
-No wonder many young women with vitiligo want to follow her footsteps.
+No wonder if many young women with vitiligo want to follow her footsteps.

 3. Ogo Maduewesi, Vitiligo Activist